How to Start an LLC in Illinois

 Illinois registered agents must:

-- Have a physical address (not a P.O. box) in the state of Illinois.
+- Have an Illinois physical address (not a P.O.
+Box).

 - Hold regular business hours.